na-na-hi/renget/archive/elysianrealm.md

 Priority | Signet | Details
 ------ | ------ | ------
 1st | Sakura2 | Vulnerability, TDM, evasion +1, evasion reset are the key choices, unlock nexus
-2nd | Kalpas2 |  Both damage boosts, vulnerability are the key choices, unlock nexus 2nd | Su1 | Vulnerability, TDM, both combo boosts are the key choices, unlock nexus;  must pick at least breach, can pick vulnerability from enhanced
+2nd | Su1 | Vulnerability, TDM, both combo boosts, TDM are the key choices, unlock nexus;  must pick at least breach, can pick vulnerability from enhanced
-2nd | Mobius1 | Both TDMs, vulnerability are the key choices, unlock nexus; can pick Dead Optional | Pardofelis1 | HP/SP cap up, both damage boosts are the key choices, unlock nexus; can also pick Griseo Red Yellow as reinforcement
+2nd | Kalpas2 |  Both damage boosts, vulnerability are the key choices, unlock nexus 2nd | Mobius1 | Both TDMs, vulnerability are the key choices, unlock nexus; can pick Dead Optional | Pardofelis1 | HP/SP cap up, both damage boosts are the key choices, unlock nexus; can also pick Griseo Red Yellow as reinforcement

-!!! info Dodge at start then use basic ATKs to charge the bar, then use combo ATK, and ultimate whenever available; if have Griseo Red, only tap weapon skill once; recommended to swap sigil on 5F
+!!! info Rotation :  Dodge at start then use basic ATKs to charge the bar, then use combo ATK, and ultimate whenever available; if have Griseo Red, only tap weapon skill once; recommended to swap sigil on 5F; use Kevin support on 4F and 7F wave 3

 #->Herrscher of Rebirth Decay<-
 ->![horbde1](https://i.imgur.com/UcYNSai.png)<-